-We recommend you book your flight as soon as you are certain you will receive a study permit.
 Please make your travel arrangements with reputable travel agents and airlines.
 Last minute bookings can mean limited availability and higher prices.

-There are many search/booking websites on the Internet and some sites will alert you to changing prices.
+There are also search/booking websites on the Internet and some sites will alert you to changing prices.

 WestJet Airlines is the only company that flies to Brandon Airport.
 They have flights leaving from Calgary, Alberta.